 Every reality model is limited and perishable.
 There is no such thing as a “reality”, in fact, at least not in the way the scientific revolution made us understand: a static and submissive universe, obeying unconditionally to the observer’s assumptions.

 Reality is a model we build ourselves.
-It’s an excrescence on top of our fears of surviving.
+It’s an excrescence on top of our struggle for surviving.
 It’s a thick layer of assumptions that we maintain every second, based on limited information and operating on faulty hardware.

 It’s fragile and fluid at the same time, and yet, we cling to it with all our powers.
 The stronger the clinging, the bigger the pain.
 The more we think we know how things work, the harder we’ll be hit with fear when change happens, just like Georg was convinced he landed in Hell, whereas he was just sitting in a benign place filled with toothpaste, hygienic paper and bottled water.